HasanMajhali/Academia-Scribd-Downloader/README.md

 ### Installation

 1. Clone or download this repository.
-2. Navigate to `chrome://extensions` in your browser.
+2. Navigate to `chrome://extensions` or `edge://extensions` in your browser.
 3. Enable **"Developer mode"**.
 4. Click **"Load unpacked"** and select the `academicpdf` folder.